Frimkron/PHPCalFeed/README.md

 ### 3.2 Provide Event Info

 The script can read event info from a __CSV__, __JSON__ or __ICalendar__ file.
-CSV is the simplest of these options.
+It can also extract event info from __HTML__.
+A CSV file is the simplest of these options.
 Events can be one-off occurrences or recurring events which repeat on a schedule.
 See the following sections for how to prepare the data file in your chosen format.

 #### 3.2.1 Local File